 "I have an unusual question for you.
 If I win a large prize in the lottery, should/could I establish a nonprofit corporation to receive the prize?
-I asked a financial advisor about this, and he said that I could do this and also have the identity of the manager (me) hidden from the public.
+I asked a financial adviser about this, and he said I could do it and also keep the identity of the manager (me) hidden from the public.

 First of all, this is a WONDERFUL problem to have.
 Congratulations!

-Let's start with the basics: Lottery winnings are "income," and you must pay federal and state income taxes on them.
+Let's start with the basics.
+Lottery winnings are considered "income" and you must pay federal and state income taxes on them.

-You report your lottery winnings as income in the year, or years, you actually or "constructively" receive those winnings.
+You report your lottery winnings as income in the year (or years) you actually or constructively receive those winnings.
 If you're required to take the winnings in annual installments, you only report each year's installment as income for that year.
-Most states require you to choose between "lump sum" and installment payments when you buy your ticket; others will allow you to make the choice after you've won.
+Most states require you to choose between lump sum and installment payments when you buy your ticket, while others will allow you to make the choice after you've won.
 But the choice usually must be made within a specified time period.

-I think your financial advisor is recommending you set up a "private foundation" to claim the winnings.
-For a concise summary of the IRS rules on private foundations, see "The Life Cycle of a Private Foundation," at www.irs.gov/charities/foundations/article/0,,id=127912,00.html.
+I think your financial adviser is recommending you set up a private foundation to claim the winnings.
+For a concise summary of the IRS rules on private foundations, see "The Life Cycle of a Private Foundation" page on the IRS website.

-Your financial advisor is correct that most states will not require you to disclose your identity when setting up the corporation, as long as you use a "registered agent" service such as National Corporate Research Ltd. (www.nationalcorp.com).
-This will cost between $100 and $200 a year.
-You should also plan to pay $5,000 to $10,000 a year (to your financial advisor, I suspect) to do the required legal and tax paperwork for your private foundation.
+Your financial adviser is correct that most states will not require you to disclose your identity when setting up the corporation, as long as you use a registered agent service such as Cogency Global Inc. This will cost between $100 and $200 a year.
+You should also plan to pay $5,000 to $10,000 a year (to your financial adviser, I suspect) to file the required legal and tax paperwork for your private foundation.

-A cheaper, and quicker, way to preserve your secrecy is simply for you (and your spouse) not to say anything to family members about your winnings — no law requires you to do so.
-And if word leaks out and creates divisions within your family, all I can say is "welcome to the upper class."
+A cheaper and quicker way to preserve your secrecy and anonymity is simply for you (and your spouse) not to say anything to family members about your winnings: no law requires you to do so.
+And if word leaks out and creates divisions within your family, all I can say is, "Welcome to the upper class."
 These are issues that all wealthy people face, wherever their money came from.
-This is why all wealthy people (even "nouveau riche" like yourself) need to hire top-notch estate-planning attorneys to ensure that the division of wealth upon your death is as fair as possible.
-Frankly, if it were me, I would spend my money on that rather than a private foundation.
+This is why all wealthy people (even "nouveau riche" like yourself) need to hire top-notch estate planning attorneys to ensure that the division of wealth upon one's death is as fair as possible.
+Frankly, if it were me, I would spend my money on that rather than on a private foundation.

-If the fear that your sudden wealth will destroy your family is simply unbearable, consider doing what Microsoft Corp. founder Bill Gates has said he plans to do: create separate "trust funds" for each of your kids (the same amount of money for each kid) with enough money to get each kid through college and graduate school ($300,000 apiece should do it).
+If the fear that your sudden wealth will destroy your family is simply unbearable, consider doing what Microsoft Corp. founder Bill Gates has said he plans to do: Create separate trust funds for all of your kids (allotting the same amount of money for each) with enough money to get each one through college and graduate school ($300,000 apiece should do it).

-Then, donate the rest of your winnings to a bona fide public charity (see IRS Publication 78 for a list of these).
-You will get a huge charitable deduction, you will receive tons of positive publicity, you will be seen as a "hero" in your community, and your kids probably won't hate you too much since they were treated equally.
+Then, donate the rest of your winnings to a bona fide public charity (to find out if a charity is bona fide, search online at https://www.irs.gov/charities-non-profits/tax-exempt-organization-search).
+You will get a huge charitable deduction, receive tons of positive publicity, be seen as a hero in your community, and your kids probably won't hate you too much since they were treated equally.

 As for your other family members, buy them lottery tickets ...